 The University of Vienna (20 faculties and centres, 184 fields of study, approx. 10.400 members of staff, about 90.000 students) seeks to fill the position from 01.08.2023 of a

 at the Quantum Optics, Quantum Nanophysics and Quantum Information

-Professor Aspelmeyer’s research group as part of the division Quantum Optics, Quantum Nanophysics and Quantum Information investigates quantum effects of nano- and microscale mechanical systems and their implications for the foundations and applications of quantum physics and precision measurement.
-The START-group of Dr. Kiesel is focused on nanomechanical implementations of quantum thermodynamics.
-With our highly motivated teams of researchers we conduct successful and internationally recognized research in the field of quantum science.
-For our further reinforcement, we are looking for a PostDoc to join our group.
+Professor Aspelmeyer's research group as part of Quantum Optics, Quantum Nanophysics and Quantum Information investigates quantum effects of nano- and microscale solid-state systems and their implications for the foundations and applications of quantum physics and precision measurement.
+The group conducts sucessful and internationally recognized research in the field of quantum science.
+For our further reinforcement we are looking for a PostDoc to join our group.

 Active participation in research, teaching and administration.
 This involves

 - Developing and strengthening the independent research profile

 - Involvement in research projects / research studies

 - International publications and presentations